nswarm/protox/README.md

 - All [supported protobuf languages](https://developers.google.com/protocol-buffers) via the protobuf compiler itself (protoc)
 - Rust via [prost](https://github.com/tokio-rs/prost)

-See the `examples/run-examples.sh` script for various ways of using protoffi.
+See the `examples/run-examples.sh` script for various ways of using idlx.

 ## Architecture

-protoffi consumes an [IDL](https://en.wikipedia.org/wiki/Interface_description_language) and produces "client" and "server" structs in target languages using [mustache templates](https://mustache.github.io/).
+idlx consumes an [IDL](https://en.wikipedia.org/wiki/Interface_description_language) and produces "client" and "server" structs in target languages using [mustache templates](https://mustache.github.io/).

 ### Plugins

-protoffi is built around plugins to allow incremental support for new languages.
+idlx is built around plugins to allow incremental support for new languages.
 There are multiple types of plugins that can be added:
 - IDL
 - Server language
 - Client language